OpenTTD/OpenTTD/readme.txt

 Without libSDL/liballegro on non-Windows and non-MacOS X machines you have no graphical user interface; you would be building a dedicated server.

-To recompile the extra graphics needed to play with the original Transport Tycoon Deluxe graphics you need GRFCodec (which includes NFORenum) as well.
-GRFCodec can be found at: http://www.openttd.org/download-grfcodec The compilation of these extra graphics does generally not happen, unless you remove the graphics file using 'make maintainer-clean'.

 7.2) Supported compilers
 ---- -------------------
 The following compilers are known to compile OpenTTD: